Aliases for BAK1 Gene

 GeneCards Summary for BAK1 Gene

 BAK1 (BCL2-Antagonist/Killer 1) is a Protein Coding gene.
-Diseases associated with BAK1 include benign mammary dysplasia and telangiectasis.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with BAK1 include benign mammary dysplasia and chronic gonococcal salpingitis.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and ERK Signaling.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is BCL2L2.

 UniProtKB/Swiss-Prot for BAK1 Gene